KaremBenChikha/FaceMaskDetection/README.md

 # FaceMaskDetection

-Neural Network Algorithm to detect people wearing face masks and take actions accordingly
+Neural Network Algorithm to detect people wearing face masks and take actions accordingly.

 # Links for the project

 Check out the full project on Hackster: https://www.hackster.io/karem_benchikha/facemask-detection-88fa1a

 See a demo of the projet on YouTube: https://www.youtube.com/watch?v=F2LtUaeCkBM